farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Take note of this asset on your character sheet, and use it when the time is right to get a `+1d6` or `increased effect` on an action roll.

-If more than one player is scavenging, you can do a group roll using the `take the lead` mechanic.

 > **Loot Roll**
 >